-- b) examination of the dams for weight and histopathology of the thyroid gland, body weight of the dams, clinical signs of the dams. - The study i. is described as EPA regulations, TSCA (40 CFR Part 798.4700, September 1985, and revised edition May 1987).
-The following specifications are not according to the requirements of OECD TG 414: - a) an exposure duration of 13 days; - b) no data on examinations of dams: incidence and severity.
-In particular, the following investigations are missing: weight and histopathology of the thyroid gland, gravid uterus weight, uterine content, body weights, and clinical signs. - This study was not conducted using a recognised method.
-In addition, the study does not cover the above key parameters of the OECD TG 414 and this study is not an adequate basis for your read-across predictions. - 9.3.
-Specification of the study design - 189 A PNDT study according to the test method OECD TG 414 should be performed in rat or rabbit as preferred species. - The study shall be performed with oral administration of the Substance (Guidance on IRs and CSA, Section R.7.6.2.3.2.). - 191 Therefore, the study must be conducted in rats or rabbits with oral administration of the Substance. - The Substance is a corrosive liquid and it has a classification as Skin Corr.
+- 205 This study was not conducted using a recognised method.
+In addition, the study does not cover the above key parameters of the OECD TG 414 and this study is not an adequate basis for your read-across predictions. - 206 Therefore, your adaptation is rejected and the information requirements is not fulfilled.

+- 207 A PNDT study according to the test method OECD TG 414 should be performed in rat or rabbit as preferred species. - 208 The study shall be performed with oral administration of the Substance (Guidance on IRs and CSA, Section R.7.6.2.3.2.). - 209 Therefore, the study must be conducted in rats or rabbits with oral administration of the Substance. - 210 The Substance is a corrosive liquid and it has a classification as Skin Corr.
 1B (H314).
 The Guidance on IRs and CSA, Section R.7.6.2.3.2. specifies that corrosive or highly irritating substances must be tested preferably via the oral route.
 However, testing at concentration/dose levels causing corrosivity must be avoided.
-Testing of neutral salts of alkaline or acidic substances is therefore more appropriate as it allows the investigation of intrinsic properties at adequate dose levels. - 193 The test sample must be chosen to minimise gastrointestinal irritation and to allow investigation of intrinsic properties at adequate dose levels.
+Testing of neutral salts of alkaline or acidic substances is therefore more appropriate as it allows the investigation of intrinsic properties at adequate dose levels. - 211 The test sample must be chosen to minimise gastrointestinal irritation and to allow investigation of intrinsic properties at adequate dose levels.
 This could be achieved by testing a neutralised salt of the Substance.
 If the PNDT study submitted in response to this decision does not deliver reliable results because of gastrointestinal irritation, further information may be considered necessary in order to investigate the intrinsic properties at adequate dose levels.
-If the Member State competent authorities consider that a concern must be clarified in that respect, they may decide to require further information under Substance Evaluation. - In your comments to the draft decision, you agree to perform the requested study.
+If the Member State competent authorities consider that a concern must be clarified in that respect, they may decide to require further information under Substance Evaluation. - 212 In your comments to the draft decision, you agree to perform the requested study.
 You indicate that you intend to perform a PNDT study on selected category members based on the results of the study performed according to the OECD TG 422 on each category member.
 ECHA understands that you do not consider the use of a neutralised form of the Substance feasible for several reasons.
-ECHA acknowledges your comments and reminds you to avoid corrosivity/ local irritation effects in in vivo studies if needed (see explanation above). - ECHA acknowledges your intentions to improve the toxicity profile of the category members and your plans to refine your read-across approach.
+ECHA acknowledges your comments and reminds you to avoid corrosivity/ local irritation effects in in vivo studies if needed (see explanation above). - 213 ECHA acknowledges your intentions to improve the toxicity profile of the category members and your plans to refine your read-across approach.
 As indicated in your comments, this strategy relies essentially on data which is yet to be generated, therefore no conclusion on the compliance can currently be made.
 You remain responsible for complying with this decision by the set deadline.